Federica Mogherini: Relations with China

-On 11 September 2018, Mogherini raised the issue of Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority in European Parliament.
+On 11 September 2018, Mogherini raised the issue of Xinjiang internment camps and the Chinese government's human rights abuses against the Uyghurs in European Parliament.

 Relations with the United States

 An admirer of the United States, Mogherini told Reuters in 2014 that one day she would like to work there.
 In the negotiations on a Transatlantic Trade and Investment Partnership, she pushed for an energy chapter, arguing that it would "set a benchmark" in terms of transparent, rules-based energy markets to the rest of the world.

-Following the election of Donald Trump as US President and his support of Brexit, Mogherini criticized Trump for interfering in internal European matters, stating "We do not interfere in US politics … and Europeans expect that America does not interfere in European politics."
+Following the election of Donald Trump as U.S. president and his support of Brexit, Mogherini criticized Trump for interfering in internal European matters.
+She said: "We do not interfere in US politics ... and Europeans expect that America does not interfere in European politics."

-In June 2018, Mogherini issued the statement that EU praised the 2018 North Korea–United States summit between US President Donald Trump and North Korean leader Kim Jong-un.
-It is "crucial and necessary step" for denuclearization of the Korean peninsula.
-EU will be ready to "facilitate and support the follow-on negotiations and other steps" for a peace settlement.
+In June 2018, Mogherini issued the statement that the European Union praised the 2018 North Korea–United States summit between Trump and North Korean leader Kim Jong-un.
+She said that it is "crucial and necessary step" for denuclearization of the Korean peninsula, and that the European Union would be ready to "facilitate and support the follow-on negotiations and other steps" for a peace settlement.

 Relations with Central Asia

 Mogherini advocated for a stronger partnership between the European Union and Central Asia.
-On 7 July 2019 she presented the new European Union Strategy for Central Asia during the 15th EU-Central Asia Ministerial Meeting in Kyrgyz capital Bishkek.
-On the same day, she was awarded Kazakhstan's Order Dostyk of the First Degree for her personal contribution to the development of friendly relations between Kazakhstan and the EU.
+On 7 July 2019, she presented the new European Union Strategy for Central Asia during the 15th EU-Central Asia Ministerial Meeting in Kyrgyz capital Bishkek.
+On the same day, she was awarded Kazakhstan's Order Dostyk of the First Degree for her personal contribution to the development of friendly relations between Kazakhstan and the European Union.

 Islam in Europe

-Since her appointment to the European Commission, Mogherini has stated publicly that Islam is part of Europe's history and future.
+Since her appointment to the European Commission, Mogherini stated that Islam is part of Europe's history and future.
 In a speech in Brussels on 24 June 2015, she said that "Islam holds a place in our Western societies.
 Islam belongs in Europe.
 It holds a place in Europe's history, in our culture, in our food and—what matters most—in Europe's present and future.
 Like it or not, this is the reality."
 She added: "I am not afraid to say that political Islam should be part of the picture.
 Religion plays a role in politics – not always for good, not always for bad.
 Religion can be part of the process.
 What makes the difference is whether the process is democratic or not."

-Some analysts claim that Mogherini's speech has been misquoted.
+Some analysts argue that Mogherini's speech was misquoted.
 For example, according to columnist Klaus Jurgens, Mogherini believes that "political Islam should be part of the equation in fighting terror and in particular the Islamic State in Iraq and the Levant" and "she did not say that political Islam should become Europe's new masterplan".